Transport-for-the-North/NorMITs-Demand/README.md

 The Elasticity Model and Bespoke Zones code now exist in the codebase - although they are not fully integrated.
 The D-Log has been added and can be optionally integrated.
 Observed data can now be properly integrated into the base year.

+### v0.2.1
+Updated the furness auditing so summary files per year are now written to disk.
+Versioning has also been updated in the EFS class - meaning the version for the class is now pulled straight from the module version.